-For the 2024/25 session we are offering two international projects, in conjunction with our local component, both located in Costa Rica.
-Costa Rica is known for it’s abundant wildlife and natural beauty and is a perfect place to gain valuable environmental conservation experience while making a tangible difference in communities and with non-profit organizations that need our help.
-Please see below for a description of each project and for more information contact us here .
+New for the 2025/26 session is our Selva-Mar Project where we are combining what was once our sea turtle project and our rainforest project into one project that brings together the best of both.
+Our Selva-Mar project is located on the Osa Peninsula in Costa Rica which is known for its abundant wildlife and natural beauty, both above and below the water, and is a perfect place to gain valuable environmental conservation experience while making a tangible difference in communities and with a non-profit organization that needs our help.
+Please see below for a description of our project and for more information contact us here .

 To apply for acceptance into our program please go here.
 We accept applications each year from August 1st until our teams are full, typically by October (max 10 students per project).